rauf-mifteev/MLND_Capstone_Project/README.md

-# Dog Breed Clissifier Project for Udacity Machine Learning Engineer Nanodedree
+# Dog Breed Classifier Project for Udacity Machine Learning Engineer Nanodedree

 ## Project overview
 This is dog breed classifier project for Udacity's Machine Learning Engineer Nanodegree program.
 In this project, I build and train **Convolutional Neural Network (CNN)** as image classifier in **Jupiter Notebook** using **Pytorch**.
 This code must be able to: